BestTimesToVisit.com Logo

 Top Things to Do

-Experience the surreal sensation of effortlessly floating in the hypersaline waters of the Dead Sea.
-The mineral-rich mud is a natural spa treatment for your skin; slather it on and let the sun bake it before rinsing off in the buoyant sea.
-Aim for late afternoon to avoid the midday sun and enjoy the changing colors of the water.
+Experience the unparalleled sensation of buoyancy as you gently float in the hyper-saline waters of the Dead Sea.
+The mineral-rich mud is a natural spa treatment for your skin; slather it on and let the sun work its magic before rinsing off in the buoyant sea.
+Aim for the late afternoon for softer light and fewer crowds.

 Discover the Ancient City of Petra (Day Trip)

-While not directly at the Dead Sea, a day trip to the UNESCO World Heritage site of Petra is an absolute must.
-Walk through the Siq, a narrow gorge that dramatically opens to reveal the Treasury, and explore the vast city carved into rose-red cliffs.
-Arrive early to beat the crowds and the heat, especially during the summer months.
+While not directly on the Dead Sea, a day trip to the rose-red city of Petra is an essential Jordanian experience.
+Enter through the Siq, a narrow gorge, and marvel at the Treasury carved into the sandstone cliffs.
+Go as early as possible to avoid the midday heat and the largest crowds, especially during the summer months.

 Indulge in Local Flavors at a Bedouin Tent

 Seek out an authentic Bedouin tent experience for a taste of traditional Jordanian hospitality and cuisine.
-Enjoy a slow-cooked 'zarb' (meat and vegetables cooked in an underground oven) under the stars, accompanied by sweet mint tea.
-This offers a genuine cultural immersion away from the tourist resorts.
+Enjoy a slow-cooked 'zarb' (meat and vegetables cooked underground) and sweet mint tea under the stars.
+Ask your hotel for recommendations for reputable local hosts.

 See all 8 things to do →